My #griefheart project is one inspired by Skull a Day by Noah Scalin.

 The purpose?
-To give suicide loss survivors permission to remember a loved one that died by suicide.
+To give suicide loss survivors and those who’ve suffered the death of a loved one from addiction permission to remember that person.
 Without shame.
 Without blame.
 Without guilt.

-The #griefhearts represent the state of my heart in the grief journey, honor another who died by suicide, shows support from others or makes a point for the purpose of suicide awareness.
+The #griefhearts represent the state of my heart in the grief journey, honor another who died by from a stigmatized illness, shows support from others or makes a point for the purpose of drug addiction and suicide awareness.

-It’s not all about me, it’s not all about Charles, it’s about all of us telling our stories and allowing us to share memories of our loved ones that died by suicide.
+It’s not all about me, it’s not all about Charles, it’s about all of us telling our stories and allowing us to share memories of our loved ones who struggled.
 This has never been encouraged.
 It is here.
 We are allowed to speak their names without whispering and honor our own grief journey.